jystio/jystio.github.io/content/location.md

 ### Bike:
 Cycle racks are available at the entrance to Car Park 5 and exit to Car Park 3, which are accessible from inside the Beech Street tunnel.
 There are also additional bike racks on Silk Street and Golden Lane.
 ### By Car:
-If you're coming by car, parking is available at X.<br>\
+If you're coming by car, parking is available at the Barbican in their private parking block.<br>\
 If you're being dropped off by car or taxi, use the Silk Street entrance.
 The journey to the third floor will then be sign-posted throughout.

 ---